flutter/website/get-started/codelab/index.md

 {% endprettify %}
 </li>

-<li markdown="1"> The builder property returns a Scaffold.
+<li markdown="1"> The builder property returns a Scaffold,
-    From the Material library, this widget provides an app bar for the new route with the name, "Saved Suggestions".
-The body consists of a ListView with the ListTiles.
+    containing the app bar for the new route, named "Saved Suggestions."
+The body of the new route consists of a ListView containing the ListTiles rows;
+    each row is separated by a divider.

 Add the highlisted code below: